 – Back Pain: The above remedy is also well suited for back pain, lumbago or neck and cervical pain.

 – Headache: In case of headache, especially when it affects one side of the head or in case of migraine, you can apply a compress soaked with the decoction of dried leaves in water.
 Crushed fresh verbena leaves can also be placed directly on the forehead or temples.

 – Sore throat: When sore throat occurs because of tonsillitis, gargles carried out with infusions of dried plant can help improve pain.
 (Infusion of a half tablespoon of dried plant per cup of water.
 Make gargling with the liquid).
 This treatment is also effective in case of pharyngitis.

-Vervain, a natural medicine for wounds
+Vervain, a folk remedy for wounds

 Verbena vulnerary properties are mainly attributed to its content in caffeic acid and ursolic acid, and its richnes in tannins and mucilage.
 Used externally, it is effective as a remedy for wounds and other external abnormalities of the skin: burns, sunburn, eczema, bruises, etc. (Infusion of a half tablespoon of dried plant, wash the affected area).